CompuTec/computec-docs/docs/wms/administrator-guide/upgrade.md

     You can do it in Windows by choosing the following path: Control Panel > All Control Panel Items > Programs and Features.
 Right-click CompuTec WMS Client and select Uninstall.
 Do the same with the CompuTec WMS Server.

     ![Uninstall](./media/uninstall.webp)
 2. Get the latest versions of WMS components installers (WMS Server and WMS Client).
+You can find it [here](../releases/download.md)
 3. Perform the installation procedure described here using new files.

-    Please fulfill the requirements and install both WMS Server and WMS Client components.
+    Please fulfill the [requirements](./installation/wms-server/overview.md) and install both [WMS Server](./installation/wms-server/overview.md) and [WMS Client](./installation/wms-desktop-client.md) components.